-The main difference between a 110 and a 220 is the number of hot wires running from the panel to the receptacle.
+The main difference between a 110 and a 220 is the number of hot wires running from the electrical service panel to the receptacle.
 110 has one hot wire, one neutral and one ground, as opposed to the 220 which has two hot wires, one neutral and one ground.
 It is easy to differentiate the two by their size and number of pins.
 These specialty receptacles often need dedicated power so be sure to call us before you purchase an appliance to make sure it can go where you want it to.

 Lastly, we have hospital grade receptacles or patient-care receptacles, which can be recognized by the green dot located on its face.
 These are very expensive and are methodically tested for a good reason.
 They support life saving equipment and are constructed so strongly that no one would be able to trip over the cord and accidentally unplug someone on life support.
 They are usually found in, you guessed it, hospitals, but are also found in all kinds of medical related centres.
 The red ones are on emergency backup, the orange ones have an isolated ground and interestingly enough, usually all installed upside down.
 This is done as an extra precaution.
 Lets say someone didn’t fully secure the plug into the receptacle leaving the pins exposed.
 If someone just happened to drop something, say a scalpel or any other metal tool, it would in fact, be safer for it to fall onto the grounded pin instead of the current carrying pin potentially causing a short.

 So there you have it, the low down on plugs…receptacles.
 Call Promax Electric to make sure your receptacles are working properly!